Learn About the Federal Assistance Benefits You May Qualify For

 Supplemental Security Income (SSI) is a component of the Social Security program that provides additional assistance to elderly, disabled or blind citizens.
 Candidates who are already receiving Social Security can still qualify for SSI.
 Generally, people who qualify for SSI are adults over 65 years of age, blind adults or children who meet certain criteria and disabled adults or children who meet certain criteria.
 In most states, SSI beneficiaries can also get medical assistance to pay for hospital stays, doctor bills, prescriptions and other health costs.

-Housing Help Through Section 8
+Learn About Housing Help Through Section 8

 The housing choice voucher program, often referred to as ‘Section 8,’ is the federal government’s major program for assisting very low-income families, the disabled and the elderly afford decent, sanitary and safe housing in the private market.
 Housing assistance can be provided on behalf of an individual or a family.
 A family that receives benefits for housing is issued a housing voucher, and is responsible for finding appropriate, suitable housing.
 The Food-Stamps.org team found that participants are free to choose any housing that meets the requirements, and is not only subject to units located in housing projects.
 Housing choice vouchers are distributed locally by public housing agencies (PHAs).
 The PHAs receive their funding from the U.S. Department of Housing and Urban Development (HUD).
 Eligibility for a housing voucher is determined by the local PHA administering the program.

-Government Program Benefits
+Find Out About Government Program Benefits

 The end-goal of these comprehensive government assistance programs is to empower individuals and families to get back on their feet.
 There’s no shame in needing assistance, and the team at Food-Stamps.org understands that it’s never easy for participants to admit they need help, but these government programs can make all the difference.
 Some applicants may feel guilty participating in multiple government assistance programs, but keep in mind that these federal programs were specifically designed with criteria for those that really need it; if a candidate qualifies for multiple federal programs, he or she will most likely greatly benefit from the added assistance.
 Becoming a recipient in these federal programs can mean forming a strong foundation for the life of a participant and his or her family, and can lead to participants finding economic independence and stability.